bipurna/bipurna/README.md

 # [Hi,Namaskar,Hallo] there, I am Tara roaming around in Github 👋
 <br/>
-- 🌱 I’m currently learning django <br/>
+- 🌱 I’m currently working on kivy and learning django <br/>
 - 👯 I’m looking to collaborate on django and python <br/>
 - 😄 Pronouns: he/his/him <br/>
 - ⚡ Fun fact: I love programming, and lernt more from online <br/>